org-zpr/zpr-core/visaservice/README.md

 ## Thrift

-The compiled thrift files are included int he source, but if you need to rebuild them then you will need the thrift compiler.
+The compiled thrift files are included in the source, but if you need to rebuild them then you will need the thrift compiler.

 ```